Common Statistical Formulas

 x_bar = ( Σ xi ) / n

-In this formula, the symbol represents the sample mean.
-The symbol ‘Σ xi’ used in this formula represents the overall sum of variables present in the sample (say, in this case) x1 x2 x3 and so on.
-The symbol ‘n,’ which is divided by the overall sum, represents the overall size of the sample.
+The term “x_bar” represents the sample mean.
+The symbol ‘Σ xi’ used in this formula represents the represents the sum of all scores present in the sample (say, in this case) x1 x2 x3 and so on.
+The symbol ‘n,’ represents the total number of individuals or observations in the sample.

 Sample Standard Deviation

 s = sqrt [ Σ ( xi – x_bar )2 / ( n - 1 ) ]

-The term ‘Σ ( xi - )2’ used in the formula represents the sum of the squares of the deviation of the variable from their sample mean.
+The term ‘Σ ( xi – x_bar )2’ represents the sum of the squared deviations of the scores from the sample mean.

-The statistic called variance of the sample proportion is represented by:
+The sample variance is the square of the sample standard deviation and is represented by:

 Pooled Sample Standard Deviation

-The statistic called pooled sample standard deviation is represented by:
+The pooled sample standard deviation is a weighted estimate of spread (variability) across multiple samples.
+It is represented by:

 sp = sqrt [ (n1 - 1) * s12 + (n2 - 1) * s22 ] / (n1 + n2 - 2) ]

 The term ‘sp’ represents the pooled sample standard deviation.
 The term ‘n1’ represents the size of the first sample, and the term ‘n2’ represents the size of the second sample that is being pooled with the first sample.
-The term ‘s12’ in the statistical formula represents the variance of the first sample proportion, and ‘s22’ in the statistical formula represents the variance of the second sample proportion.
+The term ‘s12’ represents the variance of the first sample, and ‘s22’ represents the variance of the second sample.

 Tools to Calculate Sample Size and Power Analysis

-Statistics Solutions offers free tools to calculate sample size for populations and power analysis for your dissertation or research study.
-Our sample size for populations calculator is available for free when you sign up for the dissertation toolbox membership.
+Statistics Solutions offers free tools to calculate appropriate sample sizes and conduct power analysis for your dissertation or research study.
+Our sample size calculator is available for free when you sign up for the dissertation toolbox membership.